Insurance and reinsurance in Ireland: overview

 The general view is that "cut-through" clauses (under which the reinsurer agrees to pay the claim to the original policyholder if the reinsured becomes insolvent) are not effective under Irish law because of the doctrine of privity and under insolvency law.

 In circumstances where an insolvent Irish non-life insurer is unable to meet policyholder liabilities, the liquidator can obtain funds from the Insurance Compensation Fund (Fund) to meet those liabilities.
 The Insurance Act 1964, as amended, established the Fund, which is funded by grants and advances made by the Central Bank and contributions by non-life insurers.
-The recently enacted Insurance (Amendment) Act 2011 amends the Insurance Act 1964 by introducing a levy of up to 2% on all non-life insurance policies that relate to risks located in the State, in order to contribute to the current shortfall in the Fund.
+The Insurance (Amendment) Act 2011 amended the Insurance Act 1964 by introducing a levy of up to 2% on all non-life insurance policies that relate to risks located in the State, in order to contribute to the current shortfall in the Fund.

 The remedy depends on the breach.
 Breach of a condition precedent to cover, entitles insurers to decline cover of a claim, whereas breach of a condition which is not stated to be a condition precedent to cover, entitles the insurer only to damages.